newdaynewburner/linux-networkinterfaces/README.md

 # networkinterfaces
-A Python module for dealing with network interfaces
+A module for working with network interfaces in Linux